 • In otherwise healthy children, presenting with back pain, neck pain or other joint pain, an assessment by a spinal expert and a trial of chiropractic care should be made available and assessed before prescribing medication.

 Björn Hellstenius påbörjade sina kiropraktiska studier på New York Chiropractic College i USA, avslutade och tog examen som Doctor of Chiropractic vid Western States Chiropractic College i Portland, Oregon 1989.
-Björn har fortsatt att bredda sin utbildning med QiGong och har de sista åren fokuserat på rehabilitering o stabilitetsträning för barn och vuxna.
+Björn har fortsatt att bredda sin utbildning med QiGong och har de sista åren fokuserat på rehabilitering o stabilitetsträning för ungdomar och vuxna.